 We found Lake Isabella along a “shortcut” through the bottom of the mountain range that followed the Kern River to Bakersfield.
-It turned out to be surrounded by BLM, National Forest and Recreational land that provided some amazing boondocking and days at the beach!
+It turned out to be surrounded by BLM, National Forest and Recreational land.
+This provided some amazing boondocking right on Lake Isabella and gorgeous days at the beach!

 I was able to talk to someone about California 178 – the road that connected 395 with Bakersfield – and they confirmed that it was doable in a large RV.
 It also would get us off the interstates and major highways into some a new area we’d never heard of.

 As we started to climb into the pass, we were delighted to see Joshua Trees covering the foothills and slopes.
 The terrain was beautiful!
 Once we crested the pass, we descended into a lush valley of farms and cattle ranches.
-In time we found the lake, and drove along it for a while.
+In time we found Lake Isabella and drove along it for a while.